 Secondly, we want to make our learning accessible to a wider audience through lectures, retreats, study days, short courses and summer schools.
-Our annual, week-long Summer School in Biblical and Theological Studies has a different theme each year and is for anyone wanting to become more confident in their faith, discipleship and Christian understanding.

 Thirdly, we want to encourage learning and community through exchanges of people, particularly from the world church.
 Our aim is to invite people who will contribute to classes and see it as their role to hang out with students for a few weeks.
 We want to create relationships and tap into the dinner table kind of learning which happens in residential communities.